kush-gupt/ramalama-k8s/README.md

     1. Builds the base image (`centos-ramalama-min`).
     2. Builds the application images (`centos-ramalama-qwen-4b`, `centos-ramalama-qwen-30b`) using the just-built base image.
 *   **Registry**: Pushes images to GitHub Container Registry (GHCR) by default when changes are merged to `main`.
-    *   Images will be named like `ghcr.io/<your-github-org-or-username>/centos-ramalama-min:latest`.
+    *   Images will be named like `ghcr.io/<your-github-username>/centos-ramalama-min:latest`.
 *   **Tagging**: Images are tagged with `latest` and the Git commit SHA.

 **Configuring Registry for Pushing (for forks or different registries):**

-If you fork this repository or want to push to a different registry (e.g., your personal Quay.io account):
+If you fork this repository or want to push to a different registry (e.g., your Quay.io account):

 1.  **Secrets**:
     *   For GHCR (default): The workflow uses `secrets.GITHUB_TOKEN` which is automatically available and has permissions to push to your fork's GHCR if packages are enabled for the repository.